zeniafragaki/zeniafragaki/README.md

 ## Hi there 👋

-I am 10th semester Biomedical Engineering student at University of West Attica and member of IEEE SB as well.
-I am really interested in research with primary topics biomedical (and non) control systems , optimization and mathematical modeling of real-world dynamic systems and computational intelligence techniques.Also , currently working on Tzaneio General Hospital as biomedical engineer and specific at sleep study devices part.
-As final part of my undergraduate studies I’m currently working on my Thesis project focused on automatic control and computational intelligence on Artificial Pancreas systems
+I'm a 10th-semester Biomedical Engineering student at the University of West Attica and an active member of the IEEE Student Branch.
+My academic and professional journey revolves around research and development, primarily focusing on biomedical (and non-biomedical) control systems, optimization algorithms, mathematical modeling of dynamic real-world systems, and the application of computational intelligence techniques.Currently, I am working at Tzaneio General Hospital in Piraeus as a biomedical engineer, with a specialization in sleep study devices

-My major areas of interest are
+As the final stage of my undergraduate studies, I am currently undertaking my Thesis project, which centers on the development of advanced automatic control strategies and the application of computational intelligence methods for Artificial Pancreas Systems .

+---

+## 🔬 Major Areas of Interest
-- Control Systems Theory
+- Control Systems Theory and Applications
-- Optimization (PSO / GA )
+- Optimization Techniques (Particle Swarm Optimization, Genetic Algorithms)
-- Signal Processing
+- Signal Processing and Biomedical Signal Analysis
-- Mathematical Modeling
+- Mathematical Modeling of Dynamic Systems
-- Designing digital sensors
+- Digital Sensor Design and Embedded Systems
-- Computation Intelligence
+- Computational Intelligence and Machine Learning Applications in Healthcare

-Mostly working with
+---

+## 💻 Mostly Working With
-- MATLAB and Simulink
+- MATLAB and Simulink for modeling, simulation, and control system design
-- Python
+- Python for machine learning, data analysis
+- Familiarity with SQL, and AVR programming for embedded biomedical applications

+---

+I am highly motivated to contribute to innovative research projects, participate in interdisciplinary collaborations, and constantly expand my knowledge across the fields of control systems, artificial intelligence, and biomedical technologies.
+Feel free to connect with me to discuss potential collaborations, research opportunities, or technology initiatives!